MalignantCarp/obsidian-word-statistics/README.md

 The final statement is the basic word counting regex.
 The statement reads thus: Any sequence of letters or numbers or (a single dumb apostrophe or closing single quote both preceded by and followed by a letter or number) and optionally followed by the same with a connecting hyphen or non-breaking hyphen.
 This allows us to count hyphenated words as a single compound word.

 Prior to counting words, the content of comments and YAML blocks will be removed from the to-be-counted text.
 Contents of links are adjusted for both types of links so only the appropriate text is counted.

+## Acknowledgements
+ - Isaac Lyman's [Novel Word Count](https://github.com/isaaclyman/novel-word-count-obsidian) plugin for the idea to show word counts in the file explorer and some implementation and CSS details.

 ## Limitations
 ### Non-English Languages